mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 **IMPORTANT**: the `jwks_uri` may differ from the value published on the issuer URL, as it is used **internally** to perform validation of Kubernetes service account tokens.

-That is the main point when designing this solution: the Kubernetes API Server exposes the internally the OIDC documents, replacing the needed address to be accessible internally, avoiding going to the internet (OIDC public issuer URL).
+That is the main point when designing this solution: the Kubernetes API Server exposes the internally OIDC documents, replacing the needed address to be accessible internally, avoiding going to the internet (OIDC public issuer URL).

 Summarizing, there is two versions of OIDC documents: